2019 Costa Rica Escape with TORTUGUERO

 This tour is only 9 days rather than the 14-day tour which includes Guatemala, but it avoids the miserable hotels in Antigua and Lake Atitlan.

 Day 1, Thu, Mar 14 Arrive in San José, Costa Rica

-Arrive in San José where you will be met by a Globus representative.
-NO FOOD.
+Arrive in San José where you will be met by a Globus representative for the pre-booked transfer to the hotel.
+Glowbutt doesn't include any food.
+Cheapskates!
+NO FOOD, either lunch or dinner.
+Not even a Welcome Deception.
 Hotel: Park Inn Radisson (STC)

 Day 2, Fri, Mar 15 San José—Tortuguero National Park

 (BLD) This morning, depart San José for the Caribbean shores where you will find Tortuguero National Park, a must-see when visiting Costa Rica!
 After a drive to the east coast, embark on a CRUISE which takes you to the bio-diverse rainforest of TORTUGUERO NATIONAL PARK.
 Your expert Naturalist will accompany you and point out the many species that can be found in this area including white-faced capuchin, howler, and spider monkeys, toucans, macaws, tapirs, ocelot, manatees, and even jaguars!
 The area is also famous for the five species of turtles that repeatedly come her each year to lay their eggs.
 Upon arrival at the lodge, enjoy a welcome drink and briefing before some time to explore prior to dinner this evening.
 Hotel: Evergreen Lodge (FC) – 2 nights